gortonator/bsds-6650/assignments-2021/Assignment-4.md

 Compare the results you obtained in assignments 2 and 3 with the results in assignment 4 for 256 and 512 clients.

+If you make major changes to your database to improve performance, feel free to roll back to assignment 2 code in order to demonstrate improvements.

 Make sure you explain any anomolous characteristics, and if you need to re-run previous tests, just be clear about what you did.

 ## Submission Requirements